 More information of the YES survey found on the

-Your Experience of Service report
+Your Experience of Service 2020-2021 Report

-The Your Experience of Service: What consumers says about NSW Mental Health Services report summarises the feedback from consumers who answered the YES survey:
+The Your Experience of Service: What consumers says about NSW Mental Health Services report summarises the feedback from consumers who answered the YES survey.

 For more information about these reports please email:

 My Health Record is an online summary of your key health information.
-No matter where you live in Australia, you can acess your health information from any computer or device on the internet.
+No matter where you live in Australia, you can access your health information from any computer or device on the internet.
 Everyone will have a My Health Record by the end of 2018.